 Effective from 30th January 2020

-www.miltonpark-jobs.co.uk is operated by MP Jobs Ltd (“MP Jobs”).
-MP Jobs is registered in England and Wales under company number 04269861.
+www.miltonpark-jobs.co.uk is operated by MP Jobs Ltd (“MP Jobs”) part of the MP Recruitment Group Ltd. MP Jobs is registered in England and Wales under company number 04269861.
 MP Jobs registered address is 99 Milton Park Abingdon OXON OX14 4RY.

 We take data protection very seriously and understand the importance of protecting your privacy and Personal Information.
 “Personal Information” is information that identifies you as an individual such as your name, date of birth, email address, IP address and CV.

 Please do not submit such Personal Information to us if you do not wish us to collect it.

 Please be aware that we may also infer certain information about you from your expressed search preferences.
 We also collect from:

 - the software applications made available by us for use on or through computers and mobile devices (the “Apps”);